 The Quality and Safety Committee met ten times in 2019/20.
-The meetings were held in common with Cannock Chase CCG, East Staffordshire CCG, North Staffordshire CCG, South East Staffordshire and Seisdon Peninsula CCG, and Stoke-on-Trent CCG.
+Three meetings were held in common with East Staffordshire CCG, North Staffordshire CCG, South East Staffordshire and Seisdon Peninsula CCG, Stafford and Surrounds CCG and Stokeon-Trent CCG.

 The Committee's role is to provide assurance to individual Governing Bodies on the quality and safety of all services commissioned for local patients, including those led by other CCGs where the CCGs from Staffordshire and Stoke-on-Trent are an 'Associate Commissioner'.